Miami Loves the Next Restaurant. Survival Is Another Story

 What you see is not even half of it

-Many operators discover this the moment they sign a lease for what appears to be a second generation restaurant space.
-The kitchen is already there, the hood is installed, and the previous tenant has presumably fought through the permitting process.
-On paper it looks like a shortcut that saves months of construction and a small fortune in infrastructure.
-In practice the clock often resets the moment a new operator takes over.
+Many operators realize this the moment they sign a lease for what appears to be a second generation space.
+The kitchen is there, the hood is installed, and on paper it looks like time and money have already been saved, yet what presents itself as a shortcut is often where timelines quietly start over and where early assumptions begin to break down.

 In Miami, dinner rarely ends at the table